Wandering Educators Youth Travel Blogging Mentorship Program

 The Wandering Educators Youth Travel Blogging Mentorship Program is an on-going, multi-term online class and mentoring program for students ages 14-18.
 Membership is conferred upon successful application and interview.

 As a member of this program, you will build your travel blogging skills by writing and taking photos and videos on assignment.
 You will publish a minimum of four articles a month on your own blog within WanderingEducators.com.
 Worried about traveling?
 You can write about your own backyard - you will be honing your skills, no matter where you are in the world at the moment.

 hiking the Franz Josef Glacier

 The first term started March 28, 2012.
-Consecutive terms follow in fall, spring, fall, spring, etc. - with a new cohort starting each term.
-Classes will consist of a weekly recorded class webinar, followed by G+ hangouts and participation on our private facebook page and in mentoring groups.
-If you miss the deadline for the current term, please apply for the next term!
+Right now, I am focused on working closely with students, so there is open enrollment.
+Classes will consist of a weekly recorded class webinar, followed by occasional G+ hangouts and participation on our private facebook page.

 Objective - to help students:

 • Explore the world (even right out the front door)